SaeedMasoumi/sweep-gson/README.md

 ### SweepWrapper

-Use `@SweepWrapper` annotation to wrap the object with your desire value during serialization.
+Use `@SweepWrapper` annotation to wrap the object with your desired value during serialization.

 ```kotlin
 @SweepWrapper("request")